LukeLIN-web/AppliedStatistics-DataAnalysis/statnotebook.md

 2. In general, the plots look good.
 The quantile plot is partivularly good, so there are no doubts about normality.
 The only point that may raise cause for concern is the assumption of homoscedasticity, since the scale-location lot shows a small increasing tendency.
 We can check this with a test.

-Do the diagnostic plots for this model and comment   normal性质 好或者不好 .
+Do the diagnostic plots for this model and comment ,  normal性质 好或者不好.

 3. The third plot also looks reasonable although a slight decreasing pattern can be seen in the local regression line.
 To confirm whether this is significant, we use the ncv test.
 Finally, the fourth plot shows one point with high leverage and large value for Cook’s distance (close to the contour line), which is point 29.
 This point should be checked in a more thorough study of the regression model.